Arts & LifeMusic

 “This is my first time coming to any kind of concert ever… It’s cool and very positive,” Chavira said.

-Attendees Marrkalmar and Kinkela outside of the USU South Terrace on Sept.
+Attendees Marr and Kinkela outside of the USU South Terrace on Sept.
 12, where the two first encountered the event while walking.
 They decided to stay and jam out to their favorite ‘retro’ rock songs.
 Photo Credit: Alex Gryciuk

 The Welcome Back Concert served as an extension of the communication studies department’s mission to encourage students to not only have fun but also to connect.